ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 * that a BPI account can fine grain access and authorization requirements for the BPI User (bullet 2),
 * that other BPI User can independently verify the identity used to establish the BPI User Account (bullet 3),
 * that a BPI User can independently recover a BPI User Account even if their private key was compromised, and ensure forward security (bullet 4), and
 * that there is a provable relationships with BPI Accounts connected to BPI state objects connected to the BPI User Account owner (bullet 5).

-A BPI User Account, of course, may have

-**[R83]** A BPI User Account MUST have a cryptographically verifiable audit trail from inception to closure.
+**[R86]** A BPI User Account MUST have a cryptographically verifiable audit trail from BPI User Account inception to its closure.

 This is a critical audit requirement to ensure ease of compliance with regulatory statutes across jurisdictions.

-**[R84]** A BPI User Account MUST be encrypted to and decrypted by one or more cryptographic keys only known to the BPI User Account holder.
+**[R87]** A BPI User Account MUST be encrypted to and decrypted by one or more cryptographic keys only known to the BPI User Account holder.

 **[D13]** A BPI User Account SHOULD be re-encrypted after every BPI User session to one or more cryptographic keys only known to the BPI User Account holder.

 This requirement and recommendation ensure that a compromise of a BPI does not expose BPI User Account information.
 A BPI may use the BPI User Account unique identifier or another unique identifer such as an account number known to the BPI User Account holder as an unencrypted identifier of the BPI User Account stored within the BPI.

-**[R85]** The BPI User Account owner MUST be able to perform the following operations on its BPI User Account: read, update and delete.
+**[R88]** The BPI User Account owner MUST be able to perform the following operations on its BPI User Account: read, update and delete.

-**[R86]** An internal BPI User MUST be able to perform the following operations on its BPI User Account: create, read, update and delete.
+**[R89]** An internal BPI User MUST be able to perform the following operations on its BPI User Account: create, read, update and delete.

-**[R87]** An internal BPI User MUST be able to perform the following operations on other BPI User Account: create, read, update and delete provided that there exist one or more security policies authorizing these capabilities to said internal BPI User.
+**[R90]** An internal BPI User MUST be able to perform the following operations on other BPI User Account: create, read, update and delete provided that there exist one or more security policies authorizing these capabilities to said internal BPI User.

-**[R88]** A BPI User Account owner MUST be notified by a BPI of any changes to a BPI User Account or BPI Accounts associated to a BPI User Account.
+**[R91]** A BPI User Account owner MUST be notified by a BPI of any changes to a BPI User Account or BPI Accounts associated to a BPI User Account.

 ## 5.3 BPI Service Orchestration

 BPI service orchestration is key to achieve a flexible, loosely-coupled architecture as described in [Section 2.8](#28-Baseline-Protocol-Reference-Architecture).
 BPI service orchestration is geared towards high-volume, low latency environments with many data changes.

-**[R89]** BPI service orchestration utilized in a BPI MUST be semantically aware.
+**[R92]** BPI service orchestration utilized in a BPI MUST be semantically aware.

 Semantically aware means that BPI service orchestration can identify the actions to be completed by services based on message context and content, and successfully orchestrate the desired action.

-**[R90]** BPI service orchestration utilized in a BPI MUST NOT introduce additional points of failure.
+**[R93]** BPI service orchestration utilized in a BPI MUST NOT introduce additional points of failure.

-**[R91]** BPI service orchestration utilized in a BPI MUST have source consistency preservation.
+**[R94]** BPI service orchestration utilized in a BPI MUST have source consistency preservation.

 This means that content of a message/service request cannot be altered after it has been created by the BPI service orchestration capability.

-**[R92]** BPI service orchestration utilized in a BPI MUST avoid having the orchestration consumers see partial and/or inconsistent data.
+**[R95]** BPI service orchestration utilized in a BPI MUST avoid having the orchestration consumers see partial and/or inconsistent data.

 Note that transaction boundaries i.e. a single service's action, may trigger atomic updates.

-**[R93]** BPI service orchestration utilized in a BPI MUST capture the exact order in which operations happened.
+**[R96]** BPI service orchestration utilized in a BPI MUST capture the exact order in which operations happened.

-**[R94]** BPI service orchestration utilized in a BPI MUST preserve a consistent state.
+**[R97]** BPI service orchestration utilized in a BPI MUST preserve a consistent state.

-**[R95]** BPI service orchestration utilized in a BPI MUST perform the computation triggered by the state change outside the state machine.
+**[R98]** BPI service orchestration utilized in a BPI MUST perform the computation triggered by the state change outside the state machine.

 This ensure that there is less load and more stability of the orchestration stack, and that subscribers are decoupled from the state machine, such that they independently scale.

-**[R96]** BPI service orchestration utilized in a BPI MUST NOT make assumptions about consumer uptime.
+**[R99]** BPI service orchestration utilized in a BPI MUST NOT make assumptions about consumer uptime.

-**[R97]** BPI service orchestration utilized in a BPI MUST isolate between data source and data consumers.
+**[R100]** BPI service orchestration utilized in a BPI MUST isolate between data source and data consumers.

-**[R98]** BPI service orchestration utilized in a BPI MUST have low latency pipelines.
+**[R101]** BPI service orchestration utilized in a BPI MUST have low latency pipelines.

 Low latency in this context refers to a pipeline latency that does not impact the overall system latency of the BPI.

-**[R99]** BPI service orchestration utilized in a BPI MUST be scalable and highly available
+**[R102]** BPI service orchestration utilized in a BPI MUST be scalable and highly available

 This requirement ensures that overall system latency is not impacted when volume meaningfully and rapidly changes.